newrelic/newrelic-lambda-layers/ruby/README.md

   the same Ruby version as the layer is targetting, a simple `mv` hack currently exists in `publish-layers.sh` that would allow say an instance of Ruby 3.3 to build a Ruby 3.2 layer.
+- By default, the `ruby/publish-layers.sh` script will use the prebuilt extension version defined at `libBuild.sh` for the `EXTENSION_VERSION` variable.
+That variable can be changed to use other extension versions.
+To instead build a new extension from scratch, edit `ruby/publish-layers.sh` and point to a local git clone of the extension.